-do

-r = RANDOM(1, n)

-until A[r] = 0
+1. do 2. r = RANDOM(1, n)3. until A[r] = 04. return r

-return r

-Worst-case cost of the algorithm $= \infty$ Worst-case expected cost of the algorithm = O(n) We now have a new RAM model.
-This is the computation model we will stick to in the rest of the course.
+Worst-case expected cost of the algorithm = O(n)

+We now have a new RAM model.

-Before finishing the lecture, we will tap into the power of randomization by witnessing a problem where randomized algorithms are provably faster than deterministic ones.
-Power of Randomization
+Before finishing the lecture, we will tap into the power of randomization by witnessing a problem where randomized algorithms are provably faster than deterministic ones in terms of expected cost.